iLucasPires/blogmarcelo/content/blog/3-my-exp-lkmp.md

 -   **Don't be afraid of maintainer reviews**, some can be very direct, but always take them as a learning experience.

--   **Have fun!** contribute because you want to, not because it's an obligation.
+-   **Have fun!** contribute because you want to, not because it's a task on the board.

 ##
 *Licensed under CC BY-NC-SA 4.0*